 Kerry Camino Festival Schedule 2017

-Thursday 27th April: Registration followed by an Irish Music Session in Tralee
+Thursday 27th April: Registration at the Grand Hotel Tralee from 6 – 9pm, followed by an Irish Music Session in Tralee

 Friday 28th April: Walk from Tralee to Camp